-The male guinea pigs are sexually mature when they are just 3 months old, that is the minimum age.
-The female ones get mature a bit earlier, at 2 months of age, but it’s advisable to reproduce at least when they are 3 months old.
+Male guinea pigs are sexually mature when they are 3 months old, which is the minimum age.
+On the other hand, female ones get mature a bit earlier at 2 months of age.
+But it’s advisable to reproduce at least when they are 3 months old.

-The fertility period when a female can mate is called estrous and they have this all year round, but mostly emphasized in the spring time.
-The length of the estrous is 16 days, and specifically, the fertility is highest at nighttime, for 6-11 hours.
+The fertility period when a female can mate is called estrous.
+They have this all year round, but mostly emphasized in the springtime.
+The length of the estrous is 16 days.
+Specifically, fertility is highest at nighttime, for 6-11 hours.
 Once the sow gives birth, she is again entering an estrous period in a short time.

 Gently feel the belly of the female.
 Be careful and gentle, as if you pet a bird in your hand.
 Maybe you will feel ‘bumpy’ things on the tummy surface.
-If you suspect she might be pregnant, she might be in her 6th or 7th week of pregnancy, so the next thing to do is go to the veterinarian for a full physical exam.
+If you suspect she might be pregnant, she might be in her 6th or 7th week of pregnancy.
+So the next thing to do is go to the veterinarian for a full physical exam.

 Proper Care of a Pregnant Guinea Pig

 When you and the vet confirm the pregnancy, it is time for some good and proper care of the sow.
-Her diet must be taken care of, so she will consume lots of hay pellets (the good kind, fortified), veggies and fruits rich in vitamin C, cereals as a tasty and healthy snack-treat and if the vet recommends, more vitamin C as supplements (in case she lacks it a lot).
+Her diet must be taken care of, so she will consume lots of hay pellets (the good kind, fortified), veggies, and fruits rich in vitamin C.

+In addition, they can also consume cereals as a tasty and healthy snack-treat and if the vet recommends, more vitamin C as supplements (in case she lacks it a lot).

-The sow would also need calcium foods, fresh water all the time (not just occasionally, remember this!), and remember NO parsley for the sow – it is a type of herb that is diuretic, which stimulates urination and it is known to cause miscarriages or inducing them.
-Other food items to avoid giving to a pregnant sow are:
+The sow would also need calcium foods and freshwater all the time.
+But remember, no parsley for the sow.
+It is a type of herb that is diuretic, which stimulates urination and it is known to cause miscarriages or induce them.

-- iceberg lettuce
+- Iceberg lettuce

-- tomato stem
+- Tomato stem

-- meat and dairy
+- Meat and dairy

-- all sorts of processed snacks (sweets, chips, and similar)
+- All sorts of processed snacks (sweets, chips, and similar)